stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 to natural law had occurred.
 No doubt the meteor had poisoned the soil, but the illness of persons and animals who had eaten nothing grown in that soil was another matter.
 Was it the well water?
 Very possibly.
 It might be a good idea to analyse it.
 But what peculiar madness could have made both boys jump into the well?
-Their deeds were so similar&mdash;and the fragments shewed that they had both suffered from the grey brittle death.
+Their deeds were so similar--and the fragments shewed that they had both suffered from the grey brittle death.
 Why was everything so grey and brittle?

   It was the coroner, seated near a window overlooking the yard, who first noticed